 You’re going to be pulling expression from your mind.
 So you need to accurately work with what’s going on in there.

-This means you don’t get to hide things.
+This means you don’t get to hide things from yourself.
 This deeply-engrained cultural pastime is out for you.
 It’s going to be painful.

 You don’t get to pretend to yourself that you’re fine when really you’re annoyed about something stupid that shouldn’t annoy you.
 Got traumatic experiences?
 Yeah, you’re gonna have to process every little bit of all of those, and pay intense attention to all the feelings.
 Do you happen to secretly be transgender in one of the most hard-to-explain ways possible?
 Whelp, you’re not going to get to just slide on by pretending to be normal.
 (LOL, shoot.)